How to Use Linkedin Lead Generation to Target Gen Z

 Linkedin would be the better platform to use instead of Instagram for finding leads.

-(Remember, use the platform where most of your potential buyers would be.
-Especially if you are selling to businesses, LinkedIn would be better for B2B lead generation.
 And many younger founders are on this platform.
 Read this article from Linkedin itself that shows how many under 30 millionaires there are on Linkedin.)

 Why?